Thirdegree/language-server-protocol/docs/source/index.rst

 =================================

 **Python Language Server** is a pure-python implementation of the `Language Server Protocol`_.
-Check out the :py:class:`LanguageServer` for a high-level API for creating language servers, protocol for a jsonrpc implementation, or lsp for the JSON protocol definition.
+Check out the :py:class:`lsp.LanguageServer` for a high-level API for creating language servers, protocol for a jsonrpc implementation, or lsp for the JSON protocol definition.

 .. note::